ejoerns/rauc/docs/advanced.rst

 The ``variant-dtb`` is a Boolean that allows (on device-tree based boards) to use the systems compatible string as the board variant.

+.. rubric:: Using a File (``variant-file``)

 .. code-block:: cfg

   [system]
   ...
   variant-file=/path/to/file

-A more generic alternative is the ``variant-file`` key.
-It allows to specify a file that will be read to obtain the variant name.
+This allows to specify a file that will be read to obtain the variant name.
-Note that the content of the file should be a simple string without any line breaks.
+The content of the file needs to be a simple string without any line breaks.
 A typical use case would be to generate this file (in ``/run``) during system startup from a value you obtained from your bootloader.
 Another use case is to have a RAUC post-install hook that copies this file from the old system to the newly updated one.

+.. rubric:: Using a Fixed Name (``variant-name``)

 .. code-block:: cfg